Keeping on top of academy trust Land and Building Collection

-Norwich Diocese rely on PS Assets software to manage their assets for a large number of sites across East Anglia.
+Norwich Diocese rely on IRIS Assets software to manage their assets for a large number of sites across East Anglia.
 Because of this, when it comes time to complete their land and building submission, it’s as easy as clicking a button and exporting the data they need.

 If you’re interested in how technology can manage your trust’s compliance, you can contact us today for a free demonstration of IRIS Assets.
 Don’t be blindsided by last-minute submissions – stay on top of your compliance all year round with IRIS Assets.